 H-028-A01 was presented by Andrés Valdivieso.
 Diabetes mellitus type 2 and pre-diabetes is a chronical disease with increasing occurrence.
 Diabetic patients can have different profiles and need different protocols to be properly treated and reduce complications.
 Tool can detect early diabetes and reduce overall costs.
 Use lab test results instead of medical records, because they were too unreliable.
 Develop interventions to reduce risk of complications due to disease.

-After discussions on possible ways forward, it was agreed to create a new topic group on primary and secondary diabetes prediction based on the proposal in H-028, with Andrés Valdivieso (Anastasia.ai & Tecnigen, Chile) as Topic Driver.
+After discussions on possible ways forward, it was agreed to create a new topic group on primary and secondary diabetes prediction based on the proposal in H-028, with Andrés Valdivieso (Anastasia.ai, Chile) as Topic Driver.

 It is noted that synergies could be explored with TG-Cardio, as well as TG-Ophthalmo (DR aspect).

-Agreed to create a new Topic Group on primary and secondary diabetes prediction (TG-Diabetes), with Andrés Valdivieso (Anastasia.ai & Tecnigen, Chile) as Topic Driver.
+Agreed to create a new Topic Group on primary and secondary diabetes prediction (TG-Diabetes), with Andrés Valdivieso (Anastasia.ai, Chile) as Topic Driver.

 Review / reconfirmation of previous output documents